ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 | 1981 | 0 | 1 | 0 |
 | 1982 | 0 | 1 | 0 |
 | 1983 | 0 | 1 | 0 |

+**NOTE** In the comments, there was a time and date.
+Since this format cannot be easily integrated to the database, it was changed to a text saying that the data was last updated on the given date

+**IMPORTANT NOTE** The corrected data was entered as provided, thus using the emu name PT_Port (not PT_total, to avoid confusion since minho is excluded).
+There were changes to data in the past, so what is to be done with the "old" series in the database (since entered for PT_total it does not show up as a duplicate!)

+**CHECK** There was one duplicate for EMU PT_Port for 2017, commercial catches of yellow eel.
+This was replaced with the new value.

+**NOTE TO SELF, JD** There were some issues during integration, thus I used a file without metadata, is this an issue?
+I think it is not integrated anyways, right?

+## RELEASES

+**NOTE** Nothing integrated, since there is no restocking (report 0 value for all lifestages and habitats?)

 ### Recruitment